John Gagliardi (lacrosse): Early life and education

 Gagliardi was born on June 11, 1974 in Brooklyn.

 He graduated Manhasset High School in 1992 where he was an All-American lacrosse player and All-County football player.
 After high school, he attended college at University of Virginia before transferring to Johns Hopkins University in Baltimore, Maryland.
 At Johns Hopkins, Gagliardi earned All-America honors twice, once as a third team in 1996 as a junior, and in 1997 as a senior as a first team All-American.

 Career

 Gagliardi played professional Indoor Lacrosse for the New York Saints and Philadelphia Wings of the National Lacrosse League between 1998 and 2001.
 In 1999, he was selected to the US Lacrosse team, winning the Lacrosse World Cup that year while starting on Defense.
-In 2001, Gagliardi joined the Long Island Lizards, and was a Major League Lacrosse All Star from 2000-2007.
+In 2001, Gagliardi joined the Long Island Lizards, and was a Major League Lacrosse All Star from 2000 to 2007.
 John was also on the US National Men's Lacrosse Team in 2006 where he earned All-World Honors on Defense in London, Ontario.

 He is a founding member of the lacrosse equipment and apparel company Maverik Lacrosse and No Limit Lacrosse Camps.
 He was also part of the team that launched Blue Buffalo Pet Foods.
 He is currently active in invested and advising in several consumer good brands, technology and sport start-ups.